-- 6.1.
-Things you should know - 1.
-Your username and password are essential to access MIT resources. - 2.
+- 1. Your username and password are essential to access MIT resources. - 2.
 Your password will expire and need to be changed every 180 days. - 3.
 If for any reason you fail to change your password within 180 days as prompted, you will not be able to log on to MIT's System. - 4.
-Username and password used in Full time staff computer network (MIT Domain) and academic network (MITACADEMIC Domain) are separate entities. - a.
-Changing a password on one does not change the password on the other. - b.
+Username and password used in Full time staff computer network (MIT Domain) and academic network (MITACADEMIC Domain) are separate entities. - 1.
+Changing a password on one does not change the password on the other. - 2.
 You need to change passwords in both networks. - 5.
-Students and sessional staff should set up their password before the first time they are accessing the MIT systems or online portals by resetting it at MIT Self Service Password (https://passwordreset.mit.edu.a).
+Students and sessional staff should set up their password before the first time they are accessing the MIT systems or online portals by resetting it at MIT Self Service Password (https://passwordreset.mit.edu.au ). - 6.
+If you are having difficulty authenticating, please contact the IT Service Desk for help.